icaroerasmo/icaroerasmo.github.io/_posts/2021-11-27-guitarix-arch-linux.md

 Now comes the best part of this tutorial: Making everything work!

-Pay attention to the red squared with round corners I have drawn in the images below.
+Pay attention to the red squares with round corners I have drawn in the images below.
 They point out to the fields you must click, fill or pay attention to.

 Click on Configure: